 - 15 December: Visit to Kidderpore docks and tour of Batanagar

 - 16 December: Botanic Gardens, Closing Ceremony at Victoria Memorial Hall

-Join us for an immersive weekend experience soaking in the heritage and the magic of the Hooghly River, as the Silk River scrolls whisper their stories and secrets!
+This was an immersive weekend experience soaking in the heritage and the magic of the Hooghly River, as the Silk River scrolls whispered their stories and secrets!

-Walk through time and history in Lalbagh, Maheshgunj, Ghurni, Krishnanagar, Chandannagar
+We walked through time and history in Lalbagh, Maheshgunj, Ghurni, Krishnanagar & Chandannagar.

-The Silk River India Walk offers you a unique opportunity for artistic exchange based on the year-long Silk River project this December.
+The Silk River India Walk offered a unique opportunity for artistic exchange based on the year-long Silk River project.

-Indian artists are invited to this exchange with 15 visiting artists from the UK and Kevin Rushby, eminent travel journalist covering Silk River for The Guardian.
+Indian artists were invited to this exchange with 15 visiting artists from the UK and Kevin Rushby, eminent travel journalist covering Silk River for The Guardian.

 Itinerary – Artists’ Weekend

 8th Dec 2017

 - Morning walk at Motijheel (optional)